awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-image-builder.md

 ## I customized my image builder desktop, but my changes are not available when connecting to a session after launching a fleet from the image I created\.<a name="troubleshooting-09"></a>

-Changes that are saved as part of a local user session, such as wallpaper, are not persisted when creating an image\.
+Changes that are saved as part of a local user session, such as time settings, are not persisted when creating an image\.
 To persist any local user session changes, add them to the local group policy on the image builder instance\.

 ## My application is missing a command line parameter when launching\.<a name="troubleshooting-10"></a>